 Glocal has a limited number of scholarships available for students coming from developing countries, as well as for students from the Middle East.
 While the program is not able to provide scholarships for all, students are encouraged to seek other avenues.
 Potential places to look are from your country’s embassy in Israel, or in Israeli embassies in your country.
 Additionally, students can check to see if their country has a “Friends of the Hebrew University” office.
-Please feel free to contact us to help guide you to potential scholarship options.

 International students have the option of working in an organization in Israel/Palestine or elsewhere in the developing world.
 Israeli and Palestinian students, however, must travel to a developing country for their internship.
 The internship is an opportunity for students to step out of their comfort zones and develop skills that cannot be gained through working in their own backyard.
 Students with special situations may submit their request if they wish to be granted an exception.